-KURA is responsible for the management, development, rehabilitation and maintenance of all public roads in cities and municipalities except where this roads are categorized as national roads.
+KURA is responsible for the management, development, rehabilitation and maintenance of National Trunk Roads in the urban areas of the Republic of Kenya.
 Due to rapid urbanization, the network under KURA has increased to slightly above 4,000 Kms of road.
 Kenya Urban Roads Authority (KURA) road network was 12,549 km until January 2016 when a new classification was gazetted.

 The reclassification was in line with the provisions of the Constitution of Kenya (CoK, 2010) that provides for the National and County Roads .After reclassification, KURA’s mandate was expanded to all counties in line with Article 6(3) of the CoK, 2010.